Second presidency of Donald Trump

 Donald Trump's second and current tenure as the president of the United States began upon his inauguration as the 47th president on January 20, 2025.
-Trump, a member of the Republican Party, had previously served as the 45th president from 2017 to 2021 and lost to Joe Biden of the Democratic Party in the 2020 presidential election.

-In the 2024 election, former president Trump defeated the Democratic nominee Vice President Kamala Harris, winning all seven swing states.

-The Republican Party also currently holds majorities in the House of Representatives and the Senate during the 119th U.S. Congress following the 2024 elections, thereby attaining an overall federal government trifecta.
+Trump, a Republican, previously served as the 45th president from 2017 to 2021.
+He lost re-election to Democratic nominee Joe Biden in 2020, and then won against Democratic nominee Kamala Harris in 2024.
+Trump is the second former U.S. president to return to office.
+(Note: The first was Grover Cleveland, following his victory in the 1892 presidential election.)
+Alongside Trump's second presidency, the Republican Party also currently holds simple majorities in the House of Representatives and the Senate, thereby attaining an overall federal government trifecta.

-In the first eight months of his second presidency, Trump signed over 200 executive orders, many of which have been or are being challenged in court.
+During 2025, Trump signed 225 executive orders, the most of any president in a single year since Franklin D. Roosevelt.
+Many of these have been or are being challenged in court.
 His attempts to expand presidential power and conflict with the courts have been described as a defining characteristic of his second presidency.
-The Trump administration has taken action against law firms for challenging Trump policies.
-On immigration, Trump signed the Laken Riley Act into law, revived numerous immigration laws from his first term, attempted to restrict birthright citizenship, and initiated procedures for mass deportations, including nationwide ICE raids.
-In January 2025, Trump launched the Department of Government Efficiency (DOGE) organization, with Elon Musk briefly overseeing it.
-DOGE is tasked with reducing federal spending, limiting bureaucracy, and has overseen mass layoffs of civil servants along with efforts to dismantle government agencies like USAID.
+On immigration, Trump signed the Laken Riley Act into law, attempted to restrict birthright citizenship, and ordered mass deportations of immigrants.
+In January 2025, Trump launched the Department of Government Efficiency (DOGE), with Elon Musk briefly overseeing it.
+DOGE was tasked with reducing federal spending and shrinking the size of the government, and it oversaw mass layoffs of civil servants, as well as closing government agencies such as the Agency for International Development.
+Trump also signed the One Big Beautiful Bill Act into law, which permanently extended the tax cuts introduced in the first Trump administration, while increasing the deficit by around $3 trillion by 2034.
+Trump has also overseen a series of tariff increases and pauses, which led to retaliatory tariffs from other countries and stock market volatility.